OniDaito/pxljs/README.markdown

   python -m SimpleHTTPServer
 </pre>

-Now browse to **http://localhost:8000** page in your favorite web-browser (so long as it isn't Windows Internet Explorer) and voila!
+Now browse to **http://localhost:8000** page in your favorite web-browser and voila!
 You should see your first triangle!
 Now take a look at the examples to see how you can make wonderful, hardware accelerated graphics on the web.

 ### Going with vanilla Javascript.